 |ICFAI Business School||Dehradun|

-Candidates looking for admission in any MBA college in India may fill our Common Application Form.
-Besides this, if any candidate has any question related to CAT examination, he can ask it on the Collegedekho QnA zone.
+Candidates looking for admission in any MBA college in India can fill our Common Application Form.
+Besides this, if any candidate has any question related to CAT examination, he/she can ask it on the Collegedekho QnA zone.